Logo

 <Likely allelopathy>

 Since this is not that uncommon I did not panic.
-Than every coral and mushroom began to loose its color or completely bleach.
+Than every coral and mushroom began to lose its color or completely bleach.
 The mushrooms shrank down to less than half their former size in the matter of a week.

 <Or summat chemical, physical that's off>

-I returned the corals to their previous homes , and with the exception of the Xenia all have come back fully.
+.
 The aquarium remained a FOWLR system the live rock remained very colorful and all the coral and shell pieces within the sand bed were turning pink with coralline.

 About a week ago I noticed that all that pink in the sand bed was gone, and now I see that over last several days all my coralline is starting to turn white.